Page top

 Low pressure tends to bring clouds and precipitation (rain, sleet, or snow, depending on the temperature).

 Air pressure declines as the altitude rises above sea level, which means you get less oxygen with each breath.
-At 11,000 feet, the air pressure is only two-thirds (670 mb), which means you are only getting two-thirds as much oxygen in each breath as normal.
+At 11,000 feet, the air pressure is only two-thirds (670 mb), which means you are only getting two-thirds as much oxygen in each breath as normal (your body, of course, has no mechanism to judge how much oxygen is in each breath).
 At 18,000 feet, the air pressure is only half (506 mb).
 These are standard values; the actual air pressures will vary, as they do at ground level.

 Peoples' tolerance for getting less oxygen varies; some people can go no higher than 5,000 feet (843 mb); others can go as high as 14,000 feet (595 mb) with no problem.
 The bodies of people who live at high altitudes adapt, and those people can go higher.
 Vision can also be affected by high altitude, particularly at night.